-TRIMM won a Dutch Interactive Award in 2014 with the Victron case
+TRIMM won a Dutch Interactive Award with the Victron case

 Part of Victron Energy’s product range is mainly used in remote and/or mobile locations.
 This can cause difficulties in monitoring and managing these systems.
 This led Victron Energy to make their products ‘smart’ by using an app to collect power system data, which is then transmitted to the central database through a cellular phone module.